jamesmh/coravelpro/README.md

 ![schedule](./img/schedule-browser.png)

-A professional suite of admin tools for your .NET Core apps!
+A professional admin panel for .NET Core apps!

 Coravel Pro integrates seamlessly into your .NET Core app to give you a near-zero config admin backend.
 Ditch the database IDE and manage your important backend tasks with ease.